Skip to content

 How it Works

-There are four parts of the KMaP: MotionController, MapState, LazyCanvas, and the KMaPContent.
+There are a few core pieces in KMaP: MotionController, MapState, and KMaPContent.

-• MotionController: Handle the movement of the map like zooming, panning, and rotating for either user or app input.
+• MotionController: Handles movement like zooming, panning, and rotating for either user or app input.

-• MapState: Control all properties of the map and defines the visible tiles for canvas rendering.
+• MapState: Holds map properties and camera state, and resolves visible tiles for rendering.

 MapState

-This is where almost all the important stuff is.
-It expects an implementation MapProperties interface that will tell how the map will behave, for example, tile size, zoom level and projection transformation function.
+This is where most of the important state lives.
+It expects an implementation of the MapProperties interface that describes how the map behaves, for example, tile size, zoom range, and projection transforms.

 interface MapProperties {